Frequently Asked Questions

 What is RAVA?

-Why do tokenized assets need a settlement layer?
+Why do tokenized assets need a clearing layer?

 Is RAVA a lending protocol?